darishSFIT/Certificate-Tracker/README.md

 npm start
 ```

-🚀 Your **Certificate Tracker** application should now be running! 🎉
+🚀 Your **Secure Certificate Storage** application should now be running! 🎉

 ---